campg2j003/esv-bible-shortcode-for-wordpress/readme.txt

 'audio_version' // Default: 'hw'
 Which recording to use.
 The options are: hw (David Cochran Heath [Hear the Word], complete Bible) mm (Max McLean, complete Bible), ml (Marquis Laughlin, New Testament only), ml-mm (David Cochran Heath for Old Testament, Marquis Laughlin for New Testament), and ml-mm (Max McLean for Old Testament, Marquis Laughlin for New Testament).
 Only affects the output if audio-format is flash or mp3.
 (David Cochran Heath and Max McLean's versions are only available in these two formats.)

-'include_short_copyright // Default: 'false'
+'include_short_copyright // Default: set on options page.
 Each passage from the ESV needs to include the letters "ESV" at the end of the passage.
-To turn off this behavior, set this option to fals
+To turn off this behavior, set this option to false

-'include_copyright' // Default: 'false'
+'include_copyright' // Default: set on options page.
 Show a copyright notice at the bottom of the text.
 Any page that shows the ESV text from this service needs to include a copyright notice, but you do not need to include it with each passage.
 Best practice is probably to include the copyright manually on your page, rather than download it every time.
 This option is mutually exclusive with include-short-copyright, which overrides include-copyright.

 'output_format' // Default: 'html'